RaymonMin/RaymonMin.github.io/_pages/cv.md

 Research project
 =====
-* Differential Privacy of Synthetic Data (Supervised by Prof. Junhui WANG, Chinese University of Hong Kong, 01/2024-Now)
+* Trade-off Between Privacy and Accuracy of Synthetic Data (Supervised by Prof. Junhui WANG, Chinese University of Hong Kong, 01/2024-Now)
-  * Developed an innovative methodology for measuring the privacy protection of synthetic datasets.
+  * Developed a methodology for measuring the privacy protection of generative model trained by synthetic data.
   * Investigating statistical patterns between synthetic and real data.
-  * Leveraged statistical insights to architect a novel data modeling framework that advances the level of privacy, ensuring both robust data protection and data usability.
+  * Developing a loss function that optimizes model performance while simultaneously characterizing its privacy loss.
-  * Summarizing statistical laws and endeavored to author a paper on the subject.
+  * Summarizing the statistical optimization method and endeavored to author a paper on the subject.
 * Policy Learning with Pessimism and Noise (Supervised by Prof. Xinzhou GUO, Hong Kong University of Science and Technology, 04/2024-Now)
   * Researched the statistical and information-theoretic reasons for the enhancement of policy learning performance due to pessimism.
   * Attempting to replace complex, designed penalties with non-negative noise in optimization processes..
-  * Developing a learning algorithm with faster convergence rates and computational efficiency.
+  * Establishing an appropriate confidence interval to depict the robustness of the learning effect.
 * Knowledge Discovery over Database (Supervised by Prof. Raymond WONG, Hong Kong University of Science and Technology,02/2023-06/2023)
   * Conducted in-depth analysis and replication of published papers related to time-series.
   * Identified and reported studies that notably enhanced prediction accuracy.